yasirkula/UnitySimpleInput/README.md

 To send an input while a mouse button is held down, you can use the XInputKeyboard component and set the key to the desired mouse button: *KeyCode.Mouse0*, *KeyCode.Mouse1*, etc.

 **Prefabs** folder contains some plug 'n' play prefabs.
 Drag & drop them to your canvas and you are good to go!
 You can also customize them using the sprites provided in the **Sprites** folder (or using your own sprites, obviously).
+For more resources, open **ExtraResources.unitypackage**.

 ## REBINDING INPUTS